wasmCloud/wasmcloud.com/docs/developer/interfaces/creating-an-interface.md

 - Documentation is denoted by three forward-slashes.
 - The interface is named and then defined within braces.
-- The interface uses types defined in `types.wit`.
+- The interface uses types defined in `interface types` in the `package.wit` file.
 - `handle` is described as a function that takes two arguments, a `request` and a `response-out` of the types used above.

 ## Data types